bytewax/bytewax/docs/guide/deployment/container.md

 And you will see the output from the dataflow as soon as you start producing messages in the topic.
-To produce messages with this setup, you can use the `rpk` tool included in the redpanda docker images:
+To produce messages with this setup, you can use the `rpk` tool included in the Redpanda docker images:

 ```console
 $ docker exec -it redpanda rpk topic produce in_topic